mesosphere/dcos-docs-site/pages/services/edge-lb/1.4/concepts/cloud-connector/index.md

 listeners is listeners as defined in the respective pool configuration. state carries the status of the load balancer, together with a description for unexpected statuses. availabilityZones is the availability zones that load balancer nodes are located.

-For other details on metadata format, please refer to this page.
+For other details on metadata format, refer to this page.